 2. Understand how your needs have changed

 It’s important to routinely reassess your life insurance needs to understand how much coverage you need and how long you need it for.
 PolicyMe’s customized and automated advice engine gives you all of this information in less than 5 minutes (click here to get advice).
-There are many things in life that can alter your coverage needs, including job and career changes, home purchases, additional kids (including surprises!), changes in your marital status, and changes in how your investments perform.
+Many things in life can alter your coverage needs, including job and career changes, home purchases, additional kids (including surprises!), changes in your marital status, and changes in how your investments perform.
 That’s why it’s critical to always understand your needs, especially before your policy is set to expire.

 3. Apply for a new policy if you still need coverage